benchristel/sindarin/english-tengwar.md

 Why start with English, since most of this book is about Sindarin?
 The main reason is that if you're reading this book front-to-back, you don't yet know any Sindarin words, so learning how to write Sindarin in _tengwar_ at this stage is not very useful.
 Additionally, the _tengwar_ are very different from our alphabet, not just in their shapes but in the way the whole writing system is organized, and learning how those differences apply to a familiar language like English will be much easier than trying to figure them out in a language you don't know yet.
 And finally, if you want to introduce your friends to _tengwar_-writing, they probably won't have the patience to learn Sindarin, but they might be interested in having a secret code to write English.

 There is no "official" way of writing English with Sindarin, because as far as we know, Tolkien never wrote down instructions for how to do it.
 He was mainly interested in how his languages were used in Middle-earth, and didn't much care about adapting his writing system to real-world languages.
+He did create a _tengwar_ inscription in English for the title page of _The Lord of the Rings_, using a system that attempted to hybridize sound-based spelling and straightforward letter-for-letter transcription.

+While this transcription is interesting in its own right (and I highly encourage you to go puzzle it out after reading this chapter!)
+I don't think the spelling system it uses can be learned or used with any confidence.
+Using it requires constantly making choices: do I represent that silent letter in the _tengwar_?
+What vowel-mark should I use for the _e_ in _roses_?
+What about words that are pronounced differently in different dialects?

+All of these problems go away if you simply choose a _tengwar_ letter to represent each English letter, and leave it at that.
+That is the approach taken in this chapter.

 What follows is one possible system for writing English with _tengwar_.
 It has the advantage that, once learned, it is fairly simple, yet it is difficult for anyone who doesn't know it to crack the code.
 It's also well-suited to calligraphy; with a little practice you'll be able to make some pretty awesome Ring-inscription-style lettering.